-Can ordering beer teach us about voting behavior?
+Can ordering a beer teach us about voting behavior?

 “Always vote for principle, though you may vote alone, and you may cherish the sweetest reflection that your vote is never lost.” —John Quincy Adams.

 Unfortunately, the above vision by Adams is often not realized.
 Group identity, social proof, voter access, and a plethora of underlying behavioral influences tend to guide our voting behavior – often without our permission.

 A 2018 article in the Washington Post by Kwame Anthony Appiah titled: “People don't vote for what they want.
 They vote for who they are.” examined a study by Professor and Researcher Lilliana Mason that explored how, often, we don’t vote for what we want, we vote for who we perceive ourselves to be.